-If you’ve been following our US Expat Taxes Explained series, you are well aware of your requirement to file a tax return with the IRS each year regardless of where your income is earned, what taxes you pay to other countries, or what currency your earnings are in.
-Filing these returns will keep you compliant with the IRS.
-However, what many expats don’t know is that they are also required to report certain foreign bank and financial accounts to the U.S. Department of the Treasury, using a form commonly referred to as the Foreign Bank Account Reporting form, or FBAR, every year they meet the requirements.
+If you’re an American citizen who has lived overseas for some time, you’re already aware of your requirement to file a tax return with the IRS each year regardless of where your income is earned, what taxes you pay to other countries, or what currency your earnings are in.
+Filing these tax returns will keep you compliant with the IRS.
+However, what many expats don’t know is that they are also required to report certain foreign bank and financial accounts to the U.S. Department of the Treasury.
+To fulfill this obligation, expats must file the Foreign Bank Account Reporting form, or FBAR, every year they meet the requirements.

-Allow us to explain the filing requirements, the FBAR, and how to complete the FBAR in order to stay compliant with the US Treasury Department.
+Allow us to explain the FBAR filing requirements, penalties for failing to file, and how to complete the FBAR in order to stay compliant with the US Treasury Department.

 For example, if an expat in the UK has a securities account with a balance of $3,000, a savings account with a balance of $6,000, and a second joint account with their foreign-national, non-resident spouse with a balance of $2,000, and a retirement account with $2,000 in it; all four accounts would need to be reported to the US Treasury Department through Form FinCEN 114.

 The same is true for an expat in Spain who has $11,000 in a single Spanish checking account.
-They both are required to file, and can both do so with Form FinCEN 114.
+They both are required to file the FBAR, and can both do so with Form FinCEN 114.

 If a US citizen or Green Card holder fails to disclose their overseas bank accounts, the treasury department can and will enforce penalties on the taxpayer.
 The penalties can be much more severe than the penalties assessed by the IRS for delinquency on US expat taxes.
 However, it should be noted that penalties for US Expats who did not know about the requirement to file the FBAR have been forgiven in many cases.